JWNicholson/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express  is javascript for the server, and it is Ansynchronous.

 - [ ] Describe Middleware?

+ Middleware can be used as a mid-layer function to assess the http request and provide a response.
+Middleware is a great choice for authentication functions.

 - [ ] Describe a Resource?

+A resource is an item on the DB (or a collection of items)

 - [ ] What can the API return to help clients know if a request was successful?

+A 2xx code and a success message

 - [ ] How can we partition our application into sub-applications?

+ Routes, which are imported using require() in the appropriate sub-areas of the api.

 ## Minimum Viable Product